sylefeb/Silice/learn-silice/Documentation.md

 Units and algorithms are the main elements of a Silice design.
-A unit is not an actual piece of hardware but rather a specification, a *blueprint* of a circuit implementation.
+A unit is not an actual piece of hardware but rather a specification, a blueprint of a circuit implementation.
-Thus, units have to be *instanced* before being used.
+Thus, units have to be *instantiated* before being used.
 Each instance will be allocated physical resources on the hardware implementation, using logical cells in an FPGA grid or transistors in an ASIC.
-Instances are physically connected to other instances and IO pins around them.
+Instances are physically connected to other instances and IO pins by wires.

-A unit may be instanced several times, for example creating several CPUs within a same design.
-A unit can instance other units: [a small computer unit](../projects/ice-v/SOCs/ice-v-soc.si) would instance a memory, a CPU, a video signal generator and describe how they are connected together.
-When a unit is instanced, all its sub-units are also instanced.
+A unit may be instantiated several times, for example creating several CPUs within a same design.
+A unit can instantiate other units: [a small computer unit](../projects/ice-v/SOCs/ice-v-soc.si) would instantiate a memory, a CPU, a video signal generator and describe how they are connected together.
+When a unit is instantiated, all its sub-units are also instantiated.
+In the following, we call the unit containing sub-units the *parent* of the sub-unit.

-Instanced units *always run in parallel*: they are pieces of hardware that are always powered on and active.
+Instantiated units *always run in parallel*: they are pieces of hardware that are always powered on and active.
 Each unit be driven from a specific clock and reset signal.

-A unit can contain different types of hardware descriptions: a single `always` blocks, or an `algorithm` and its accompanying (optional) `always_before` and `always_after` block.
+A unit can contain different types of hardware descriptions: a single `always` block, or an `algorithm` and its accompanying (optional) `always_before` and `always_after` blocks.

 A unit containing only an algorithm block can be optionally directly declared as an algorithm, that is:
 ```verilog